cossssmin/gridsome-starter-bleda/content/posts/2020/2020-04-01-capturing-images-from-browser-to-azure-blob-storage-via-azure-functions.md

 > This is the first post of the series to let teachers and lecturers build an online students' check-in app, using [Power Apps][power apps], [Azure Functions][az func], and [Azure Face API][az cog faceapi].

 1. **Capturing Face Images from Browser to Azure Blob Storage via Azure Functions**
-2. Identifying Students' Face with Azure Functions and Azure Face API
+2. [Identifying Students' Face with Azure Functions and Azure Face API][post series 2]
 3. Building Students' Check-in App with Power Apps, Azure Functions and Azure Face API

 ---